itdesign/kubernetes-workshop/README.md

 ### Kubernetes files

+- Under `k8s-examples/` you can find examples for the resources we are going to create during the workshop
-Under `k8s-files/` you can find all resource specifications for our services we use during the workshop.
+- Under `k8s-solutions/` you'll find all resource specifications for our services we use during the workshop.

 ### Documentation